jonnyzzz/TeamCity.Meta/README.md

 This project provide easy-to-use access to TeamCity public meta-runners [repository](https://github.com/JetBrains/meta-runner-power-pack)

-You can now install meta runners with two clicks from Administration | \<Project\> | Meta Runners page
+You can now install meta runners with one click from Administration | \<Project\> | Meta Runners page

 The project uses [Kotlin](http://www.kotlilang.org)